Guide to Selling a House

-We’ve been selling property since 1970, and have witnessed incredible changes over the years, continuing to help move generations of the same family.
+We’ve been selling property for the last 50 years, and have witnessed incredible changes over the years, continuing to help move generations of the same family.

-A property sale isn’t about the bricks and mortar; it’s about people, their hopes and dreams, and their needs.
-Your reason for selling is unique, as is where you want to be.
-The estate agent you choose is part of your moving puzzle, and at Alexander & Co we have all the right elements to get you sold and on your way.
+A property sale isn’t just about bricks and mortar; it’s about people, their hopes, aspirations and needs.
+Your reason for selling is as unique as you are.
+The estate agent you choose is part of your moving puzzle, and, at Alexander & Co, we have all the right elements to get you sold and on your way.

-When selling your home one of the first and most important things to do is to obtain an accurate and up to date valuation.
-The right agent will advise you on the current local property market and deliver an accurate valuation that will ensure your home will sell for the best price possible and in a time scale that suits your needs.
+When selling your home, one of the first and most important things to do is to obtain an accurate and up-to-date valuation.
+The right agent will advise you on the current local property market and deliver an accurate valuation that will ensure your home will sell for the best price possible, in a time scale that suits your needs.

 2. Determine your budgets

-If you are planning on buying a new home after selling yours it is important that you organise your finances now and know your calculations are correct from the start.
-Organising yourself early on will give you a clear picture on not only what you can afford to buy next but also what you need to sell your home for in order to move.
+If you are planning on buying a new home after selling yours, it is important that you organise your finances now and know your calculations are correct from the start.
+Organising yourself early on will give you a clear picture on what you can afford to buy next, and also what you need to sell your home for in order to move.

 3. Choosing your estate agent